TheExiledTheory/ExiledCrypter/Readme.md

 ## TO DO:
 	1: Add an option to send files and keys to a remote server

-	2: Implement a check for a generated key from database -> Create dynamic welcome message based on user
+	2: Implement a check for a generated key from database

 	3: Present a dynamic welcome message based on first run or re-run with registry key

-	4: Improve the eye-appeal (beautify it!)

-	5: Support more file types!
+	4: Support more file types!

-	6: Multithreading for multiple files
+	5: Multithreading for multiple files

 ## Install Requirements:
 	Windows: